Flooding

 - Follow evacuation orders issued by authorities without delay.

-- Returning Safely After a Flood
+- Returning Home Safely

 - Document all damage to your property and belongings with photos before cleaning.